fluent/fluentd-docs-gitbook/plugins/output/http.md

 </source>
 ```

-But, we recomment to use in/out [`forward`](forward.md) plugin to communicate with two Fluentds due to at-most-once and at-least-once semantics for rigidty.
+But, we recommend to use in/out [`forward`](forward.md) plugin to communicate with two Fluentds due to at-most-once and at-least-once semantics for rigidty.

 ------------------------------------------------------------------------